Canvas Draw Circle on Click

 rect(10, y, width, height)

-Draws a rectangle whose peak-left corner is specified by (10, y) with the specified width and height.
+Draws a rectangle whose peak-left corner is specified by (

 Making combinations